Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 * a lot of the infrastructure uses natural materials, for example, houses made of earth.
 * a lot of the transport is non-motorised, with high bicycles usage or rickshaws, and rowing boats.
 Only 28 people per 1000 own a car.
 In the UK **[that figure is 471](https://en.wikipedia.org/wiki/List_of_countries_by_vehicles_per_capita)**.

-We'll be looking at four areas where we can reduce our emissions: clothing, food, energy and transport.
+Let's look at four areas where we can reduce our emissions: clothing, food, energy and transport.

 ## Clothing